RootsRated/stevenson/README.md

       url: true

-This file will produce the following questions when `stevenson new NameOfYourSite https://github.com/YourUsername/YourTemplate.git` is
+This file will produce the following questions when `stevenson new hello_world https://github.com/YourUsername/YourTemplate.git` is
 used:

     $ stevenson new hello_world -t https://github.com/YourUsername/YourTemplate.git